allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 - [ ] In Atom, open the `reflection.md` file located in the `writing` folder of your lab
 * This file contains questions for you to respond to.
 * It also contains `Markdown`, a text format which quickly creates document structure.
 We'll learn more about this in future weeks.
 For now, simply respond to the questions, writing at least 1 paragraph per question in the space provided.
-* Be sure to save your work!
+* Be sure to save your work as you follow along!

+##### A brief primer on Markdown

+`Markdown`, as described above, is a set of symbols and conventions that structures a document.
+Here, we see use of the `#` character to signify _headings_.

+The fewer the number `#` characters, the more important the heading is!
+This means that:

+* `#` is the most important
+* `##` the second most
+* ...

+The `#` is referred to as a _tag_, and must be separated from the text used in the tag by a space (` `).

 ### Docker

 Docker is what is referred to as a "containerization" platform.
 Essentially, it is software  which ensures that programs run the same way _everywhere_.
 Docker is developed with the same goal as that of the Java language we'll learn in this course--that software should work the same regardless of where it's run.
-Our Docker "images" will contain a single, standard Unix (Ubuntu) operating system.
+Our Docker "images" will contain a single, standard Unix operating system.
 This minimizes technical issues and allows developers to concentrate on their code, rather than system specs.
 Instead of downloading dozens of tools to build and execute software, containers allow us to run one file containing all of the utilities necessary.

 - [ ] Download and install Docker.
 * Depending on your operating system's version, you may need a specific platform.
 Consult your OS when considering the following options: